kostasl/zebrafish_tracker/README.md

 *Note:* The package of source files contains example MATLAB scripts that can process these output files, plot and extract statistics.

-##Control keys for tracker during Run time :
- * Press p to pause Image. once paused:
- *  s to save snapshots in CSV outdir pics subfolder.
- *  2 Left Clicks to define the 2 points of region-of interest for tracking.
- *  m to show the masked image of the larva against BG.
- *  t Start Tracking
- *  q Exit Quit application
- *

 ### How do I get set up? ###

 * Summary of set up